alex92dufo/WebGL/README.md

 # WebGL
-Projects regarding the using of WebGL in a scholar context
+Projects regarding the using of WebGL, python and C in a scholar context
+Teacher: Mikhail Bessmeltsev